From Plotly to Dash

 • (Much) longer code

-• Fully-functional dashboards (expand window to see!)
+• Fully-functional dashboards (expand the window to see!)

 A screenshot of the top of a dash coding exercise that has been run, highlighting the button used to expand the HTML output so the app can be viewed in full screen.